-Egypt’s magnificent port of Alexandria is home to the site of the great Pharos Lighthouse – one of the Seven Wonders of the Ancient World.
+The magnificent Egyptian city of Alexandria is home to the site of the great Pharos Lighthouse – one of the Seven Wonders of the Ancient World.
 Alexandria’s Roman amphitheatre, ancient storied library and catacombs recall distant glories of this great Hellenic city, while the 19th century Montazah Palace Gardens and seafront boulevards reflect a more recent era.

-This sultry, bustling Egyptian port has both ancient and modern history intertwined in every street.
+This sultry, bustling city has both ancient and modern history intertwined in every street.
 French-style parks and the occasional French street sign have survived as part of Napoleon’s legacy, and, as one of Alexandria's many conquerors, Greek restaurants and cafés still dominate the cultural scene.

 Pyramids of Giza